 Foresight Transformation Missions

-In the past six years, we have identified global challenges that need urgent attention.
+Foresight Transformation Missions are areas of global challenges that our parent organisation, School of International Futures, believes can be transformed using foresight.
 They are complex, difficult issues that if not addressed, will have serious consequences for people and the planet.

 To solve these problems and transform our systems and sectors, we hope to create a network of people collaborating on projects and sharing resources, knowledge and skills.
 By working together towards a common goal, we can bring in new perspectives, come up with creative strategies and solutions, advocate for change, capture important insights and tell inspiring stories.